 Employers will benefit from Single Touch Payroll reporting in several ways:

 The ATO pre-fills several fields in the reporting forms.
 It pre-fills PAYG withholding payroll fields W1 and Q2 in the BAS, making it easier and quicker to complete.

 2. Fewer steps in the process

 Employers are no longer required to provide payment summaries to staff members because the information is available to them on the myGov website.
 Real-time data, such as year-to-date payments and contributions made to the ATO, is instantly accessible, and workers don’t need to wait for a payment summary.

 Instead of manually filling out paper forms, employers can onboard new starters through an online commencement form, including Tax File Number Declaration and SuperChoice.

-The new process is much more manageable because it coincides with payroll.
+The latest process is much more manageable because it coincides with payroll.
 Instead of submitting a sizable report once a year in July, employers submit reports during every pay run.
-This enables them to gain back valuable time around the end of the financial year.
+This enables them to regain valuable time around the end of the financial year.